Head of Department

 At Regent House we seek to build upon the foundations laid at primary schools by studying various aspects of Technology.
 Technology and Design is compulsory for all pupils in Year 8 - 10.
-We then offer a choice of Technology or Electronics at GCSE level.
-Completing our portfolio is AS and A2 Technology and Design.
+We then offer Technology and Design at GCSE level and completing our portfolio is AS and A2 Technology and Design.

 Accommodation and Resources

-We have three fully equipped workshops, two systems rooms, a CAD/CAM suite and a planning room.
-The systems rooms are equipped with 20 computers each.
-We are also fortunate to have both a CNC router and a laser cutter enabling us to produce high quality products.
+We have three fully equipped workshops, two systems rooms, a CAD/CAM suite and two planning rooms.
+The systems rooms are equipped with 18 computers each, while one planning room has a suite of 10 computers.
+We are also fortunate to have 2 3D printers, a CNC router and a laser cutter enabling us to produce high quality products.

 Key Stage 3